2008 Texas Longhorns football team: Texas Tech

 Texas Tech won the coin toss and elected to receive the ball.
 The Longhorns forced a stop and the ensuing punt rolled inside the Texas 2-yard line.
 Offensive coordinator Greg Davis opted to line up in the I formation, an unusual formation for a team having trouble establishing a strong running game.
 The Texas running back was stopped in the end-zone for a two-point safety.
-Tech led the Horns for most of the game, by as much as nineteen points.
+Tech led the Longhorns for most of the game, by as much as nineteen points.
 Texas rallied to take a one-point lead with less than 1½ minutes remaining in the game.
 On the Red Raiders drive, Tech running back Baron Batch let a perfect pass slip through his hands and off his helmet, sending it spiraling into the air where a Texas defensive back missed an interception that would have sealed a Texas victory, letting the ball slide through his hands.
 In the final minute, down 33–32 with one timeout remaining, Texas Tech Heisman Trophy candidate QB Graham Harrell engineered a drive down the field by throwing for first downs which repeatedly stopped the clock in order to move the chains, and almost threw an interception that bounced off the hands of Tech running back Baron Batch and then fell through the hands of Texas defensive back Blake Gideon that would have ended the comeback attempt.
 Harrell's final play was a pass to Heisman Trophy candidate wide receiver Michael Crabtree, who caught the ball near the sideline and broke away from two Longhorn defenders to scamper in for the winning score with a second left to play.
 The extra point gave them a 39–33 lead with one second remaining.
 The Tech fans had rushed the field after the touchdown, and again after the extra point.
 Tech was penalized accordingly and had to kick off from the 7½-yard line.
 Texas took the squib kick and lateraled twice in an attempt to score on the kickoff, but Tech caught one of the laterals to end the game.
 Subsequent to the loss, Texas fell from #1 to #4 in the BCS Poll, and Texas Tech rose to #2, behind Alabama.